CozzyBro2/CallScheduler/README.md

 ## Notes

 * Detached from `lua-stuff` for easy editing, and I felt it deserved it's own repo.
+*
 * Use the cool github pages site to read about this creation: https://cozzybro2.github.io/CallScheduler/ (W.I.P)
+*
+* There are 2 versions of this module available, the normal version; `CallScheduler.lua` and the optimized version `OptimizedCallScheduler`.
+These are 2 seperate versions (may merge in the future) the optimized variant halves the time it takes to perform one time check.
+Some may consider this negligible, but because that halve could add up significantly in ridiculously large scales, i've chosen not to merge the two for the time being.
+And also because the OptimizedVersion uses a more complex 'mapped' approach to achieve the removal of the index.
+*
 * This is not intended to be an 'end-all' replacement for default roblox functions, this module is new and many kinks in it's functionality may not have been yet discovered, or are in progress of being resolved.
+Support / reliability are provided on a 'best-effort' basis.
 By using this module you accept that I am not liable for any mishaps in gameplay that may arise from this fact.

 # How do I use it?